Stephanus19/Prollercoaster/README.md

 you figure out what this little web-application does even though you haven't learned about FastAPI yet?

-Also in `sample_service` is a directory for your migrations.
+Also in `rollercoaster_service` is a directory for your migrations.
 If you choose to use PostgreSQL, then you'll want to use migrations to control your database.
 Unlike Django, where migrations were automatically created for you, you'll write